Rahul-Sahani04/MikoChan-Telegram-Bot-V2/README.md

 **Detailed Information:** Gain access to comprehensive and captivating details about each anime you search for.
 The Amazing MikoChan will provide you with synopses, character information, and other juicy tidbits without spoiling the plot.

 **Streaming Links:** Say goodbye to the hassle of finding reliable streaming links for anime episodes and movies.
 The Amazing MikoChan can conjure up streaming links with a single click, ensuring you can start watching your chosen anime immediately.

+**AI Chatbot:** The Amazing MikoChan is equipped with an AI chatbot that can assist you with any queries or concerns you may have.
+Whether you need help navigating the project or want recommendations for new anime shows, the chatbot has got you covered.

 **Upcoming Features:** The Amazing MikoChan is continuously evolving and expanding its features.
 Stay tuned for upcoming updates that will bring even more exciting functionalities to enhance your anime experience.